 Get Alerted via Email When the Password of a WordPress User Changes

 If instead of creating a new user the attackers change the password of an existing user, you can also be alerted via email.
-The WP Security Audit Log plugin logs a security alert with ID 4004 when a user changes the password of another user, or alert with ID 4003 when a user changes its own password.
+The WP Activity Log plugin logs a security alert with ID 4004 when a user changes the password of another user, or alert with ID 4003 when a user changes its own password.

 In this case, as shown in the screenshot below you can configure a trigger in the Email Notifications Add-On so when one or the other happens, you are alerted via email.